omarbenites/meta-programming-in-r/chapters/05_manipulation_of_expressions.md

 then `g` and `h` should be the same functions.
 However, if we calculate `d(g,"z")` and `d(h,"z")` and call them with a vector of values, the former will add all the results together while the latter will return a vector of values.
 The `sum` call in the derivative of `g` will gobble up all the values.
 You can fix this by calling `Vectorize` on `d(g,"z")`.

 Other than that, we now have a meta-program for translating a function into its derivative.
-It doesn't handle all possible functions, it has to be functions that evaluate simple expressions, the chain rule can only be applied to known functions mentioned by name, and we have only handled some of the primitive functions, but I trust you can see how you could build more functionality on top of what we have now.
+It doesn't handle all possible functions; it has to be functions that evaluate simple expressions.
+The chain rule can only be applied to known functions mentioned by name, and we have only handled some of the primitive functions, but I trust you can see how you could build more functionality on top of what we have now.